Froggi22/Rat-God/README.md

 ## About

 Rat God is an Open Source Discord bot project that will help you in the game Escape From Tarkov, and is covered by the [Affero General Public License version 3](LICENSE)!
-It obtains information from the Official Escape from Tarkov Wiki, and delivering it to the user with a slash command request.
+It obtains information from the Official Escape from Tarkov Wiki and delivers it to the user with a slash command request.
 This bot benefits the user due to it being a fast lookup for ammunition and maps details, and most likely faster than looking it up on said Wiki!

-This project is constantly being worked and improved upon by a few number of people as a hobby.
+This project is constantly being worked on and improved upon by a few people as a hobby.
 So please show your support in the Discord Support Server!
+And if you're a very kind soul, you can check out the [Patreon site](https://www.patreon.com/Froggi22)!

+### Data Collection

+This project does not collect nor store any data, thus not selling anything to 3rd parties - Because ignorance is bliss.

+### Why Open Source

+Here are the following reasons why this project is open source and supporting the movement:

+#### **Peer review & Reliability**

+Since the source code is freely accessible and any peer programmers can contribute, it turns into living code rather than closed and stagnant.
+Consequently, this may result that the community could keep updating the project and make it outlive its original authors.
+Additionally, this means that you can find help, resources, and perspectives that reach beyond one interest group or company.

+#### **Transparency**

+All code changes, data tracking, and collections are public and allow you to check and track that for yourself without relying on vendor promises.
+This results in a trustworthy and reliable product or service as you can see all the shenanigans going on.

+#### **Flexibility**

+The emphasis on modification can make the community address their unique problems with code suggestions.
+Alternatively, create forks and add said specific features tailored to their needs.
+Another flexibility perk is the freedom - you can take your open source code anywhere and use it for anything, at any time.

+#### **The Price Tag**

+Services that are open source are often also free of charge, like this project.

+### How This Project Makes Money

+This project does not make any money.
+However, you can make donations on our [Patreon site](https://www.patreon.com/Froggi22) to support this project!

 ## Links